sparkflows/sparkflows-docs/docs/gcp/admin-guide/admin_configuration.rst

 Step 1 : Specify GCP Configuration
 ----------

-GCP Configuration details can be specified in the Fire Insights Administration UI inside GCP tab.
+GCP Configuration details can be specified in the Sparkflows Administration UI inside GCP tab.
 To configure:

 #.
-Login to Fire Insights and navigate to **ADMINISTRATION->Configurations->GCP**.
+Login to Sparkflows and navigate to **ADMINISTRATION->Configurations->GCP**.
 #.
 Enable Google Cloud Integration flag by selecting the value as **True**.
 #.
 Specify the **Project Id**.
 #.
 Specify the **path** to the Service Account Key file.